CalebTalley2024/CS3013_Project_3/project3/README.txt

-// do the below stats look right.
-It's far less than what you had in your example for part 2

-Output: `Stats for pid 0: 4 pages_allocated 5 page_faults`

 Thanks for your comments

 I meant to ask, if it fine to not have an explicit virtual memory array, meaning that virtual addresses are used, but not explicity associated with a virtual memory array.
 I dont have that at the moment I was fine when it came to running examples